telerik/blazor-docs/troubleshooting/js-errors.md

 The solution is:

 1. Close Visual Studio.
-1. Delete all the `bin` and `obj` files in all projects in the solution.
+1. Delete all `bin` and `obj` folders in all projects in the solution.
 1. Clear the browser cache.
 1. Reopen Visual Studio and rebuild the app.